-On October 26, 1995, the United board of Directors declared a five-for-one stock split, effected in the form of a share dividend, payable to shareholders of record November 6, 1995.
+On October 26, 1995, United's board of Directors declared a fivefor-one stock split, effected in the form of a share dividend, payable to shareholders of record on November 6, 1995.
 Share and per share data for all periods presented have been restated to reflect the additional shares outstanding resulting from the stock split.